Suaralanre/covidtelegrambot/README.md

 # covidtelegrambot
-A bot that gives you update on COVID-19
+A telegram bot that gives you update on COVID-19